Marco-Congedo/Eegle.jl/docs/src/documents/yamlstruct.md

 ## Overview

-The YAML format has been employed for easily sharing EEG data metadata in Python and Julia environments.
+The YAML format has been employed for easily sharing EEG metadata in Python and Julia environments.
 Each `.yml` file provides comprehensive metadata for its corresponding `.npz` data file.

 ## Dictionary Structure